 With significantly less than the other continents, the only countries that are landlocked in South America are Paraguay and Bolivia.
 Bolivia did once have a coastline, but they lost it to Chile during the War of the Pacific in the late 1800s.

 Think you can name all the countries that are landlocked?
 Take this quiz.

 The Biggest and Smallest Landlocked Countries

 With an area of 2,724,900 square kilometers, the biggest landlocked country in the world is Kazakhstan.
 Also the ninth biggest country in the world, Kazakhstan is a transcontinental country with regions in both Europe and Asia.
 It’s surrounded by Russia, Uzbekistan, China, Turkmenistan, and Kyrgyzstan.
-The smallest landlocked is Vatican City (Vatican City State), with an area of only 0.17 square miles.
+The smallest landlocked country is Vatican City (Vatican City State), with an area of only 0.17 square miles.
 The country is so small that it’s located entirely within Rome, Italy.

 Double-landlocked countries are those that are completely surrounded by other landlocked countries.
 There are two in the world today:

 - Uzbekistan – surrounded by Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan.

 - Liechtenstein – bordered by Switzerland and Austria.